Harbour (common) seal

 Where can they be found?

-The Wash on the East coast of England hosts 6-7,000 common seals.
+The Wash on the east coast of England hosts 6-7,000 common seals.
 Shetland, Orkney and the Outer Hebrides are also hotspots.

-Key facts about Harbour (common) seals
+Key facts

 If seen on land, it might seem quite clumsy, however underwater it's extremely agile and graceful.
 They are known to reach depths of 100m and can hold their breath for up to half an hour!